 To somewhat corroborate their findings, the researchers noted that elderly people who use antiretroviral drugs have been found to be less likely to develop Alzheimer’s.

-Findings from this new study may also explain reason for repeated failures of clinical trials targeted at coming up with a potent treatment.
-Focus has almost entirely been on tackling toxic buildup of beta-amyloid proteins.
+Findings from this new study may also explain the reason for repeated failures of clinical trials targeted at coming up with a potent treatment.
+The focus has almost entirely been on tackling the toxic buildup of beta-amyloid proteins.

-Dr. Chun and his colleagues said there was still need for more work, however.
+Dr. Chun and his colleagues said that more work is needed though.
 They plan to examine genetic recombination in more brains.